La La Anthony In The Pink In Sexy Onesie, Kim Kardashian & Kelly Rowland Give La La Love

 Meanwhile, in the second shot, the blue car seemed to be pulling away while La La put one leg in front of another as if she was about to start walking forward.

-In the comments section of this pack of pictures, Kelly Roland enthusiastically shouted, “DAMMMMMMNNNNNNBESTFRIEND!!
-Don’t hurt em’!!!!”
-Kelly included three-heart face emoji and four xs showing hugs for her hot buddy.
+In the comments section of this pack of pictures, Kelly Roland enthusiastically commented.

+“DAMMMMMMNNNNNNBESTFRIEND!!
+Don’t hurt em’!!!!” she said, and included three heart face emoji and four Xs showing hugs for her hot buddy.

-Gabriel Union agreed with Kelly, deadpanning, “You have slayed me.
-I am deceased.”
+“You have slayed me.
+I am deceased,” she said.

 Meanwhile, in an upload earlier today, Kim Kardashian commented on the same pink ensemble, remarking on her Instagram snap, “OMGGGG,” followed by three double-heart emoji.

-Then, in yet another striking photo on August 10, La La appeared, standing in the middle of rappers Nicki Minaj and Megan The Stallion, according to The Inquisitr.
+Then, in yet another striking photo on August 10, La La was snapped standing in the middle of rappers Nicki Minaj and Megan The Stallion, according to The Inquisitr.

 While La La wore her hot pink number, Nicki and Megan wore fierce outfits rocking colorful zebra print.

-Nicki had on a minidress that revealed plenty of skin including a bounty of cleavage while Megan had on a skimpy bikini bottom and a long-sleeved crop top highlighting her taut mid-section.
+Nicki had on a minidress that revealed plenty of skin, including a bounty of cleavage,while Megan had on a skimpy bikini bottom and a long-sleeved crop top that highlighed her taut mid-section.

 Both ladies twinned with red wigs.
-Nicki’s faux hair was down and loose and held back by a matching zebra headband and Megan decided to pull hers together with a super long ponytail punctuated with elastic bands.
+Nicki’s faux hair was down and loose and held back by a matching zebra headband, and Megan decided to pull hers together with a super long ponytail punctuated with elastic bands.

 As noted, La La has been very busy lately, going everywhere seemingly all the time.
 She’s especially fond on excursions with her preteen son.